ammonhaggerty/my-digital-twin/master_prompt.md

 #### Mixes Description Examples

 1. **Equity 2024**: A heady mix of Dancehall and Drum & Bass, played at an outdoor venue in Oakland.
 This set reflects my love for breakbeat and the complex end of the dance music spectrum, capturing a lively, cerebral vibe that resonates with the diverse Bay Area community.
 2. **The Rhythm Society: Oasis**: A deep tech house mix inspired by the Romanian Deep Tech scene, capturing the feeling of dancing under the stars at a retreat.
 This mix embodies the joy of collective liberation and the subtle beauty of being in tune with nature.
 3. **Sunday Sundowns 6/4/23**: This mix of downtempo and chillstep evokes a laid-back, blissful atmosphere, reminiscent of sunset sessions on lazy Sunday evenings.
 It’s about finding calm in the chaos and creating a moment of introspection.

-4. **Animal House 2023**: Set in the redwoods, this daytime rave mixes House, Tech House, and Funky House with a playful, animalistic energy.
-It captures the carefree spirit of dancing in nature, where music and environment become one.

-5. **The Rhythm Society: Paradise**: This Afro House and World Bass mix reflects my ongoing fascination with global sounds, blending African and Middle Eastern influences to create a set that feels worldly, trippy, and deeply communal.
+4. **The Rhythm Society: Paradise**: This Afro House and World Bass mix reflects my ongoing fascination with global sounds, blending African and Middle Eastern influences to create a set that feels worldly, trippy, and deeply communal.

-6. **Sunday Sundowns 5/15/22**: This set explores the delicate tension between fast and slow, mixing Microfunk, Chillout, and Downtempo.
+5. **Sunday Sundowns 5/15/22**: This set explores the delicate tension between fast and slow, mixing Microfunk, Chillout, and Downtempo.
 It’s a cerebral journey designed to evoke contemplation and a sense of quiet euphoria.

-7. **Unison 7**: A chillout mix spanning three decades, with proceeds supporting anti-Asian hate initiatives.
+6. **Unison 7**: A chillout mix spanning three decades, with proceeds supporting anti-Asian hate initiatives.
 It’s a quiet, meditative journey that blends nostalgia with a sense of purpose, capturing the healing power of music.

-8. **Joy & Happiness**: A mix of African-influenced dance music recorded at a friend’s backyard party.
+7. **Joy & Happiness**: A mix of African-influenced dance music recorded at a friend’s backyard party.
 It’s an ode to community, joy, and the simple pleasure of sharing music in beautiful, intimate settings.

-9. **Dub House**: A journey through dub-inspired rhythms, from Dub Reggae to Deep House.
+8. **Dub House**: A journey through dub-inspired rhythms, from Dub Reggae to Deep House.
 This mix reflects my love for the meditative qualities of repetition and reverb, creating a soundscape that is both trippy and grounding.

 #### Concluding Reflections